top of page

 No interest

 Time and effort helped the place get back to some semblance of being a healing grounds by more mindful, modern-day stewards.
-But as it was long revered sacred land -- a mystical realm where even warring tribe members laid down their weapons and soaked together in temporary truce -- it remains to this day a steep climb to regain anything even remotely approaching the original prehistoric scene -- one dedicated to purification, healing and rejuvenation, with a profound respect for nature and in complete harmony with it -- before greed and intolerance, frequent ugly handmaidens of so-called civilization, came along.
+But as it was long revered as sacred land -- a mystical realm where even warring tribe members laid down their weapons and soaked together in temporary truce -- it remains to this day a steep climb to regain anything even remotely approaching the original prehistoric scene -- one dedicated to purification, healing and rejuvenation with a profound respect for nature and in complete harmony with it -- before greed and intolerance, the frequent ugly handmaidens of so-called civilization, came along.

 Sharing the Misery

 There was only a small, modestly paid staff to work through often gnarly winters.
-Complicating operations further were periodic disasters on the grounds due to having only partially winterized the plumbing and daunting efforts to keep roads cleared and paths shoveled after periodic deep snowfalls blanketed the land.
+Complicating operations further were periodic disasters on the grounds due to having only partially winterized the plumbing, and the daunting efforts to keep roads cleared and paths shoveled after periodic deep snowfalls blanketed the land.
 Also, a serious lack of sunshine in the steep alpine canyon after October greatly lowered the staff's serotonin levels, further depressing work morale.
 It was as if the land wanted to hibernate and humans were only meddling.

 Stewart Springs History, cont'd

-Crystal Foggy, during her brief general manager tenure, along with older sister Astra, before deciding it wasn't for her, was interested in the idea of writing a book on the place.
+Crystal Foggy, during her brief general manager tenure, along with older sister Astra, before deciding it wasn't for her was interested in the idea of writing a book on the place.
 She'd recently graduated from San Francisco State University with a masters in international business and had various creative ideas kicking around.
 They implemented some during few-years tenure, including expanding the office to include a reconfigured gift shop, creating a wellness cabin, adding custom tile design work to the office, bathrooms and changing-room floor, building a new, wider stairway from the sundeck down to the creek -- and the biggie, rebuilding and enlarging the sauna.

 _______________________